Shanav-Technologies/terraform-aws-mfa/README.md

 - `environment`: The environment (e.g., "test", "production").
 - `label_order`: Label order, e.g. `name`,`application`.
 - `enabled`: Flag to control the mfa creation.
-- `managedby`:  ManagedBy, eg 'shanav-tech'.
+- `managedby`:  ManagedBy, eg 'Shanav-Technologies'.
 - `floating_ip` : Boolean to control whether floating IPs should be created.

 ## Module Outputs
 - This module currently does not provide any outputs.

 # Examples
-For detailed examples on how to use this module, please refer to the '[example](https://github.com/shanav-tech/terraform-aws-mfa/tree/master/example)' directory within this repository.
+For detailed examples on how to use this module, please refer to the '[example](https://github.com/Shanav-Technologies/terraform-aws-mfa/tree/master/example)' directory within this repository.

 ## Authors
 Your Name
 Replace '[License Name]' and '[Your Name]' with the appropriate license and your information.
 Feel free to expand this README with additional details or usage instructions as needed for your specific use case.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/shanav-tech/terraform-aws-mfa/blob/master/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Shanav-Technologies/terraform-aws-mfa/blob/master/LICENSE) file for details.